karthik/sheetseeR/README.md

 # sheetseeR

-This packages provides a quick and easy interface to [`Sheetsee js`](http://jlord.github.io/sheetsee.js/), _a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts._.
-The goal is provide a super easy interface to uploading data into Google docs (or downloading and updating existing datasets) and generating a sheetsee js page with maps, a data browser, or interactive figures.
+This packages provides a quick and easy interface to [`Sheetsee js`](http://jlord.github.io/sheetsee.js/), _a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts_.
+The goal is provide a super-easy interface to uploading data into Google docs (or downloading and updating existing datasets) and generating a sheetsee js page with maps, a data browser, or interactive figures.

 Package is in alpha and not ready to install.